ManolacheG/daily_quick_crossword_browser_test_automation/README.md

 5. Execute the following command to start the execution of the script "robot -d results -v BROWSER:chrome -v DQC_GAME_URL:https://www.gamelab.com/games/daily-quick-crossword src/tests/PuzzleCompletionSmokeTests.robot"
 6. Wait for the execution to complete.
 RobotFramework will list the execution result once it creates its output files.

-The execution of the script creates a results folder (in the folder from which the execution was started) that stores the report and log of the script execution, which allows for the result of the execution to be reviewed after the script execution is concluded.
+The execution of the script creates a "results" folder (in the folder from which the execution was started) that stores the report and log of the script execution, which allows for the result of the execution to be reviewed after the script execution is concluded.

 # Automated Test Execution Proof and Report